dylanjaybaxter/AnuraNet/README.md

 # AnuraNet
-A ML approach for detecting frog calls in audio recording.
+An ML approach for detecting frog calls in audio recording.